ranbureand/sitefolio/_posts/2021-10-17-the-flow-of-time-in-dio-s-world-part-7.markdown

 Let us focus on the 1<sup>st</sup> principle: space = time.
 The language of comics expresses the flow of time by sequencing space.
 Overall, it sequences space at three different levels.
 From highest to lowest:

-+ Space (and thus time) is structured in a sequence of pages
++ space (and thus time) is structured in a sequence of pages
-+ Space (and thus time) is also structured in a sequence of panels, within a single page
++ space (and thus time) is also structured in a sequence of panels, within a single page
-+ Space (and thus time) is structured in a sequence of elements within a single panel
++ space (and thus time) is structured in a sequence of elements within a single panel

 ### Time ↔ reading